BlakvGhost/wc-pawapay-gateway-plugin/README.md

-# Cyberka PawaPay Gateway Plugin
+# WooCommerce PawaPay Gateway Plugin

 A WordPress payment gateway plugin that integrates **Mobile Money payments** via the **PawaPay API** with automatic currency conversion.
 It supports multi-country, multi-operator payments and ensures secure transaction validation using webhooks and return URLs.